Plotting vs Pantsing: How Much Should You Plan and Outline Before Starting a Novel?

 More Planning = Less Editing

-With any type of writing, thereā€™s a correlation between planning and editing.
-The more planning you do before you write, the less editing youā€™ll need to do after you write.
+With any type of writing, there’s a correlation between planning and editing.
+The more planning you do before you write, the less editing you’ll need to do after you write.

-Iā€™ll then rewrite the whole story from start to end, even if itā€™s a full novel.
+When I write fiction, I like to write fast.
+Often, I might change my mind about the exact plot points as I write.
+I’ll then rewrite the whole story from start to end, even if it’s a full novel.
 Some scenes will stay fairly close to the original; others will get cut, added and merged.

-Other writers prefer to get things as right as possible the first time round.
+But many other writers prefer to get things as right as possible the first time round.
 They plan further ahead, and have a clearer idea of how their whole novel (or short story) will be shaped.
-Theyā€™ll tidy up after the first draft, of course, but they wonā€™t typically rewrite every word.
+They’ll revise and edit, but they won’t generally be re-writing whole scenes from scratch.

-Neither approach is ā€œcorrectā€ ā€“ they just suit different types of writer.
+Neither approach is “correct” – they just suit different types of writer.

 Start Planning … Then Start Writing

 For me, one of the most enjoyable things about writing a first draft is the sense of excitement and possibility.
-I love watching the story unfold as I write ā€“ and there are always moments when Iā€™m surprised and delighted by a new idea, or even a whole new direction for the plot.
-If that means throwing away three chapters that Iā€™ve previous written, I donā€™t mind.
+Once I have most of my main plot points in place, I love watching the story unfold as I write – and there are always moments when I’m surprised and delighted by a new idea, or perhaps even a whole new direction for the plot.

 You might have a very different take on planning, of course!
 Perhaps you love plotting things out in detail, so you can write without worrying that you’ll end up having to cut a big chunk of words from your finished draft.
-Or maybe you do even less planning than me: you like to simply grab a new idea and run with it.
+Or maybe you do less planning than me: you like to simply grab a new idea and run with it.

-Don’t try to force yourself into someone else’s system of planning a novel.
+Don’t try to force yourself into someone else’s exact system of planning a novel.
 Instead, give yourself the space to experiment with your own creative process, planning and writing in a way that comes intuitively to you.

 Whatever your method, and however much planning you do, there’ll come a moment when you need to start writing for real.
 It can feel very daunting to type “Chapter 1” (or “Prologue”) and then start putting words onto the page.